Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 TANJUNG PUTING KLOTOK TOUR PRICE

 The price does not include gratuities.
 Although tipping is not mandatory in Indonesia, it is always appreciated—and I cannot imagine not tipping.
-The Rimba Ecolodge recommended tipping the equivalent of $15 for the guide, $10 to the driver, and $10 to the cook.
+The Rimba Ecolodge recommended tipping the equivalent of $15 USD for the guide, $10 USD for the driver, and $10 USD for the cook.

 The folks at Friends of the National Park Foundation provided a cost breakdown for hiring a klotok, in case I wanted their staff to make arrangements (see end of article).
 The Lonely Planet has a similar breakdown, if you need to compare costs, or if you are quoted a price and not sure what it includes.